dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ### Step 4.1: Importing and parsing the traffic data

-Similar to the previous step for the json url, we will use `d3.csv()` to fetch the traffic data.
+Similar to the previous step for the json url, we will use `await d3.csv()` to fetch the traffic data.
 You can fetch it directly from the URL, without hosting it yourself.
-Let’s call the variable that will hold the traffic data `trips`.
+Let’s call the variable that will hold the traffic data `const trips`.

 ### Step 4.2: Calculating traffic at each station